 Project Baseline Schedule is an approved plan containing all key information & constraint on the project to be executed.
-In baseline program all agreed upon information between both parties is stored.
+In the baseline program all agreed upon information between both parties is stored.
 Once approved it acts as a bench mark for progress evaluations and forecasting of the project helping the parties for successful completion of the project.

 However, a project can have only one baseline or have a number of baselines but the latest approved baseline will decide the success or failure of the project.
 Once a new baseline is approved the previous one become invaluable.
 Unforeseen events are the reasons for changing the baseline.
-However continuous changing the baselines indicate the ineffectiveness in planning process – Avoid it!
+However continuous changing the baselines indicate the ineffectiveness in the planning process – Avoid it!

 The Project Baseline Schedule – Client’s Demand

-In this article, we will cover the areas to review a project baseline program in Client or Client’s representative perspective.
+In this article, we will cover the areas to review a project baseline program in the Client or Client’s representative perspective.
 But before this let’s see what Contractor have to submit to get that approval.

-Basic info at cover page that includes mainly the Project Name, Contract Number, Contract Award Date, Data Date, Notice to Proceed, Final Completion Date, Contractual completion Date.
+Basic info at a cover page that includes mainly the Project Name, Contract Number, Contract Award Date, Data Date, Notice to Proceed, Final Completion Date, Contractual completion Date.